suryaanshah/Something-Fishy-Sprig-Game/README.md

 The fish is caught when the score reaches 100!

 ## How to play
 The game can be played by installing it on Sprig.
 Alternatively, you can play the game [*here*](https://sprig.hackclub.com/share/Lu2mRZxMfGeqyhCmWaoN) at Sprig's website.
 Press, `Shift + Enter`, and press `s` to start.

-Go `w` for the win!
+### Controls
+The following key-direction pair is followed in the game:
++ `d` - denotes move-right
++ `a` - denotes move-left
++ `w` - denotes move-up

+You control the net, and try to overlap it with where the fish moves.

+*Note*: If you had selected :arrow_up_down: , then only `w` key will work.
+Accordingly the fish will also only move unidirectiionally.

 ![gamplay](https://github.com/user-attachments/assets/9da1a354-bdb8-4fae-a521-9d43ddd4f558)